perikles676/YachtPro/README.md

 # YachtPro
-Web app for YAchtPro created with App Alchemy AI
+Web app for YachtPro created with App Alchemy AI